fluxloader-team/fluxloader/DESIGNNOTES.md

 Modloader window site and IPC

-We need some form of IPC between workers and bundle.js

-In bundle.js there is a `postAll: function (e, t)` that sends a message to all workers, but it needs an environment variable as param 1
+We need some form of IPC between workers and bundle.js In bundle.js there is a `postAll: function (e, t)` that sends a message to all workers, but it needs an environment variable as param 1
 In 336.bundle.js (for example) there is a `self.onmessage = function (e) {` that receives these messages The environment is initialized inside bundle.js down at the very bottom in variable `s` I believe it is ready to be used inside the `startManager` function

+I think im going to revert the active / inactive events / patches etc A mod instead has 2 properties: valid and loaded
+If a mod is unloaded then none of its thing are in the system at all